Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 16 November 2024 22.25.34 UTC
+- WIB: Sabtu, 16 November 2024 23.30.23 UTC
-- WITA: Sabtu, 16 November 2024 23.25.34 UTC
+- WITA: Minggu, 17 November 2024 00.30.23 UTC
-- WIT: Minggu, 17 November 2024 00.25.34 UTC
+- WIT: Minggu, 17 November 2024 01.30.23 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: nature
+Kategori: friendship